reallyfancy/make-play-code-unity-and-cake/session-1/README.md

 Code can perform checks to decide which instructions to follow at a given time.
 These checks are called **_conditionals_**.

-A conditional consists of a **_statement_** such as "candlesNeeded is less than 1" and a set of instructions to follow if that statement is true.
+A conditional consists of a **_statement_** such as "the value of *candlesNeeded* is less than 1" and a set of instructions to follow if that statement is true.
 We can also, optionally, add other instructions to follow if the statement is false.

 In the sample project, we use a conditional to send a message when the value of the variable named *candlesNeeded* was less than 1.